Dot Product

 They are used a huge amount in 3D graphics for lighting.
 Usually you would take the dot product of the normal vector of a triangle, and the direction towards a light source.
 If the dot product returns a value of one, then the light must be shining directly onto the triangle, so its lighting value should be "full strength".
 As the dot product approaches zero, it means the light is approaching being perfectly side-on to the triangle.
 At zero, the triangle therefore should not be illuminated at all.
 Therefore we just scale the lighting intensity by the dot product value!
 Values below a dot product of zero therefore indicate that the light source is behind the triangle, and therefore it should not be illuminated at all.
 Don't scale your lighting by negative values though!

-The dot product has much more uses beyond this, but this is a major use for them in computer graphics.
+The dot product has much more uses beyond lighting though, but this is a major use for them in computer graphics.
 It is important to note that this only applies if the two vectors are normalised too.
 They have other useful properties when not normalised, but for graphics calculations this is normally how you will use them.
+You can use the

 When the input vectors are not normalised, the result of the dot product is effectively multiplied by the magnitudes of each vector.
 So if a vector has a magnitude of two, the dot product would be as above, but the final value will be also doubled.